edwardez/BangumiN/README.md

 ## How to set up the spider?

+### If you want to store data in the format of TSV

+Currently, we added the support to scrape the data in the format of TSV.
+No prerequisites are required to store in TSV.
+Just follow the steps described in MySQL guide.

+Besides, we have added the functionality to upload data to Azure Blob storage after the scrape of data.
+You just have provide you Azure account name, container name and access key.
+One must set up his/her own container (by Azure protal or other methods) before open up this functionality.

+### If you want to store data in MySQL

 You should set up mysql first.
 All the information were stored in mysql.
 You should create two tables named “users” and “record”:

 ```sql